 help build a better world

-Minister Ali shared in a recent Sunday’s sermon a description of our UU faith as “one sacred love for all” and that, in the words of Dr. Cornel West, “justice is what that love looks like in public.”
+Minister Ali shared in a recent Sunday’s sermon a description of our UU faith as “one sacred love for all” and that, in the words of Dr. Cornel West, “justice is what love looks like in public.”
 The Fellowship has Justice Action Ministry Teams as our framework for social justice work.
 Our current teams are Immigration, Green Sanctuary, Essentials, Partner Church and an ESTHER JAM team which ties to ESTHER’s work on immigration, prison reform, transportation, environmental justice, mental health and antiracism.
-Email Penny Robinson at email@example.com if you would like more information about our current JAMs.
+Email us at email@example.com if you would like more information about our current JAMs.
 Do you have an idea for a new team you would like to see developed?
 Email Doug Middleton at StartupJAM@fvuuf.org if you would like to talk about how to start a new JAM team.
 For an outline of the process, go here.

 Click here for the new JAM application.

 Get Zoom link by clicking on the specific task force meeting on the listing of upcoming events at this link: https://esther-foxvalley.org

 ESTHER’s President Gary Crevier announces ESTHER’s Lead Organizer Stepping Down